113ll3/Ibmclouddocscli/reference/ibmcloud/cli_acct_org_role.md

    <dt>-r REGION</dt>
    <dd>Region name.
 If not specified, the default is current region.
 If set to `all`, orgs with the given name in all regions are listed.</dd>
    <dt>--guid</dt>
-   <dd>Retrieve and display the given org's guid.
+   <dd>Retrieve and display the org's guid.
 All other output for the org is suppressed.
 This option is exclusive with `--output`.</dd>
    <dt>--output REGION</dt>
    <dd>Specify output format, only JSON is supported now.
 This option is exclusive with `--guid`.</dd>
    </dl>